Hopf 2-algebras and Braided Monoidal 2-Categories: Conclusion

 In this paper, we have given a construction of a categorified notion of a quantum double suited for 2-groups/2-algebras \cite{Wagemann+2021}.
 This was accomplished by naturally lifting Majid's quantum double construction \cite{Majid:1994nw,Majid:1996kd} to internal categories, which makes the structural theorems manifest.
 In particular, we have provided explicit algebraic computations that demonstrate concretely the notion of duality between 2-bialgebras, and how two 2-bialgebras can be "pasted together" through the notion of 2-representations \cite{Angulo:2018}.
 We have also given examples which demonstrate that the category of bialgebras (and their quantum doubles) embeds into the category of 2-bialgebras (and their 2-quantum doubles), generalizing an analogous statement proven in \cite{Bai_2013} for the classical case.

-By endowing Baez-Crans 2-vector spaces $\operatorname{2Vect}_\text{int}$ with higher homotopical data, we described the {\it weak} 2-representation theory for 2-bialgebras $\cG$.
-We give a concrete description of the 2-category $\operatorname{2Rep}^\cT(\cG)$, which by definition comes with a forgetful 2-functor $\operatorname{2Rep}(\cG)\rightarrow \operatorname{2Vect}$ into the $k$-linear semisimple fusion 2-category $\operatorname{2Vect}$ of such "deformed" Baez-Crans 2-vector spaces.
-Though we had provided an operational description of $\operatorname{2Vect}$ --- in particular the property that its endomorphism categories are modelled by $A_2$-algebras --- its precise construction shall appear soon in a later work.
+By endowing Baez-Crans 2-vector spaces $\mathsf{2Vect}^{BC}$ with higher homotopical data, we described the {\it weak} 2-representation theory for 2-bialgebras $\cG$.
+We give a concrete description of the 2-category $\operatorname{2Rep}^\cT(\cG)$, which by definition comes with a forgetful 2-functor $\operatorname{2Rep}(\cG)\rightarrow \mathsf{2Vect}^{hBC}$ into the $k$-linear 2-category $\mathsf{2Vect}^{hBC}$ of such "deformed" Baez-Crans 2-vector spaces.
+Though we had provided an operational description of $\mathsf{2Vect}^{hBC}$ --- in particular the property that its endomorphism categories and algebra objects are modelled by 2-term $A_\infty$-algebras --- its precise construction shall appear soon in a later work.

-As in the case of 1-Hopf algebras \cite{Majid:2000}, the monoidal structure on $\operatorname{2Rep}^\cT(\cG)$ is controlled by the coproduct and the coassociator, whence the naturality and $\operatorname{Gray}$ property of the tensor product follow from the coequivariance and coPeiffer identities ({\bf Lemmas \ref{monoidal2rep2cat}, \ref{2repdecomp}}).
+As in the case of 1-Hopf algebras \cite{Majid:1996kd}, the monoidal structure on $\operatorname{2Rep}^\cT(\cG)$ is controlled by the coproduct and the coassociator, whence the naturality and the $\mathsf{Gray}$-property of the tensor product follow from the coequivariance and coPeiffer identities ({\bf Lemmas \ref{monoidal2rep2cat}, \ref{2repdecomp}}).
 We have also introduced the 2-$R$-matrix $\cR$ of $\cG$, which was defined naturally from the properties of the 2-quantum double $D(\cG,\cG)$.
-We show that the resulting braiding on $\operatorname{2Rep}^\cT(\cG)$ is in fact natural and coherent ({\bf Lemmas \ref{braidingmorphs}, \ref{braiding2rep2cat2}}), suggesting that our characterization of the 2-$R$-matrix is \textit{universal}.
+We show that the resulting braiding on $\operatorname{2Rep}^\cT(\cG)$ is in fact natural and coherent ({\bf Lemmas \ref{braidingmorphs}, \ref{braiding2rep2cat2}}).

 Then, together with the structure of weak 2-representations, we identified the pentagonator and hexagonator 2-morphisms and exhibited all the necessary coherence diagrams to prove {\bf Theorem \ref{mainthm2}}.
 This gives a direct correspondence of the ingredients of a braided monoidal 2-category \cite{GURSKI20114225,KongTianZhou:2020} with those of an underlying weak quasitriangular 2-bialgebra $\cG$.